 6. After finishing, reread your Spanish reader

-It is usually advised to read a book for a second time when you’re reading in a foreign language.
-In the case of a Spanish reader there are two buenas razones (good reasons) to do so.
+It’s usually advised to read a book for a second time when you’re reading in a foreign language.
+In the case of a Spanish reader, there are two buenas razones (good reasons) to do so.

 Firstly, you should read the book again to see if you remember the vocabulary that you learned during your first reading.
 If you do great, you should get through the reader much quicker than the first time (it’s a nice feeling, you’ll see!).
 If you don’t, you may want to spend more time reading your vocabulary notepad.

-Secondly, there may be some things in the reader that you will simply understand much better during your second reading.
-Although everything is usually quite simple in a Spanish reader for beginners, some word choices, grammar rules or tenses may appear clearer to you.
+Secondly, there may be some things in the reader that you’ll simply understand much better during your second reading.
+Although everything’s usually quite simple in a Spanish reader for beginners, some word choices, grammar rules or tenses may appear clearer to you.
 These ah-ha moments are so important for learning—you don’t want to miss them.

 Ready for some recommendations?
-Here are my four favorite Spanish readers at the moment.
+Here are my 10 favorite Spanish readers at the moment.

-This Spanish reader is considered a dual-language book, which means that there is one page written in Spanish followed by one page written in English.
+This Spanish reader is considered a dual-language book, which means that there’s one page written in Spanish followed by one page written in English.
 The English page is a translation of the previous page written in Spanish.
-This is excellent for learning, since you will never get stuck because of an unfamiliar word or sentence.
+This is excellent for learning since you’ll never get stuck because of an unfamiliar word or sentence.

 This is a Spanish reader for beginners.
 The difficulty is progressive in that the book is broken down into sections based on tense.
-The first fifteen stories are written in present tense while the others are written in the imperfect, preterite, future and conditional tenses.
+The first 15 stories are written in the present tense while the others are written in the imperfect, preterite, future and conditional tenses.

 There are oral and written exercises at the end of each section to help you integrate what you’ve learned.
 This book also allows you to learn about Spanish culture through captivating and amusing stories written by different Spanish and Latin American authors.